-- Darker and Edgier: With the success of The Next Step and phasing out of Disney Channel fare, Family began airing more older-skewing shows like Malcolm in the Middle and The Fresh Prince of Bel-Air (both of which used to air on YTV in the late 2000s).
+- Darker and Edgier: With the success of The Next Step and loss of Disney Channel programming rights, Family began airing more older-skewed series like Malcolm in the Middle and The Fresh Prince of Bel-Air (both of which used to air on YTV in the late 2000s).
 The exclamation mark was the launch of F2N and its lineup of dramas, including Gilmore Girls.

-- Network Decay: The influx of Disney Channel sitcoms that came at the height of High School Musical's popularity would completely take over the channel's schedule during the 2000s.
-Just as older fans of Disney Channel despise the tweenage girl-targeting, cookie-cutter, laugh-track abusing nature of most of these shows, so too did fans of Family Channel's earlier days.
-While Disney XD's shows were later spun-off into their own cable channel (now Family CHRGD), Family Channel was still dominated by shows like Austin & Ally and Dog with a Blog before DHX Media took over.
+- Network Decay: The invasion of Disney Channel tween-coms that came at the height of High School Musical's popularity would completely take over the channel's schedule during the 2000s.
+Just as older fans of Disney Channel despise the tweenage girl-skewed, cookie-cutter, laugh-track exploiting quality of tween-coms, so too did fans of Family Channel's earlier days.
+While Disney XD's shows were later spun-off into their own cable channel (now WildBrainTV), Family was still dominated by series like Austin & Ally and Dog with a Blog before DHX Media took over.

-- As Disney XD in the U.S would (ironically) become just as focused on animation as its predecessor, the Canadian channel would begin airing reruns of girl-targeted Disney Channel sitcoms.
-In fairness, most of Disney XD's animated fare in the U.S were either acquired or produced by other channels (such as YTV and Teletoon).
+- As Disney XD in the United States would become just as focused on animation as its predecessor, the Canadian channel would begin airing reruns of girl-targeted Disney Channel sitcoms.
+In fairness, most of Disney XD's animated series in the United States were either acquired or produced by other channels (such as YTV and Teletoon).

-- In 2018, Family began airing shows that DHX produced for their main rivals; Supernoobs, Inspector Gadget (2015), and Johnny Test, all of which were produced for Teletoon.note The problem is, Teletoon is still airing reruns of these shows.
-In addition to Cartoon Network Canada, there are now three networks airing reruns of Johnny Test.
+- In 2018, Family began airing series that DHX Media produced for their main rivals; Supernoobs, Inspector Gadget (2015), and Johnny Test, all of which were produced for Teletoon.
+New episodes of Supernoobs and Inspector Gadget are premiering on Family Channel instead of Teletoon.
+The issue is, Teletoon was still airing reruns of these series.
+In addition to Cartoon Network Canada, there were three networks airing reruns of Johnny Test.